chindevs22/gold/archive_gold/plugins/woocommerce-pay-per-post/README.txt

 == Changelog ==

+= 3.1.8 =
+* UPDATE - Block editor integration now follows post type and roles set in settings and filters.
+* UPDATE - Added in warning for when utilizing block editor on custom post types that do not support custom fields
+* BUG FIX - Fixed issue with inline shortcode protecting entire page.

+= 3.1.7 =
+* UPDATE - Set defaults for new checkboxes in settings screen.
+* UPDATE - Added in notice on admin page for Custom Post Types, that any Custom Post type needs to support custom fields in order to save from the Block Editor.
+* UPDATE - Added in CSS classes to be able to target shortcode h3 tags  class="wc-ppp-my-account-shortcode-heading"
+* UPDATE - Added in setting to disable new Block Editor integration.

+= 3.1.6 =
+* FEATURE - Fully integrated Block Editor metabox.
+The metabox is now in the sidebar rather than at the bottom of the page.
+* FEATURE - Added in filter wc_pay_for_post_the_content_priority which you can set the priority of when the protection check on the_content filter is fired.
+* FEATURE - Added in filter wc_pay_for_post_is_frontend_edit that allows you to define if the post is being edited in frontend, instead of backend.
+This is to assist with other page builders.
+* UPDATE - Updated the filter priority for the_content filter from 10 to 99
+* UPDATE - Updated logic for detecting protected posts.
+This should help with other page builder integrations.
+* UPDATE - Updated third-party libraries to the latest versions.
+* UPDATE - Updated Debug Log, now requires you to add ?wc-ppp-debug=true to your URL to log to debug file.
+This will make it much easier to debug on a live site.
+* UPDATE - Transients for shortcodes will automatically clear after post edit.
+Can be disabled using filter wc_pay_per_post_clear_transients_on_post_edit
+* BUGFIX - Fix for entire page priority protection over elementor widget protection.
+* BUGFIX - Fix for paywall in Elementor protected widgets.
+* BUGFIX - Fix for DIVI builder integration.
+* BUGFIX - Fix for Beaver builder integration.

 = 3.1.5 =
 * FEATURE - Added new filter wc_pay_for_post_show_paywall_in_archives which allows you to control if content get protected in archives showing full post content.
 Defaults to true;
 * BUG FIX - Fixed bug in premium version which viewing protected content from admin and only showing the admin user as the customer.
-* BUG FIX - Fixed bug which was causing some page builders not to render protected content correcly.
+* BUG FIX - Fixed bug which was causing some page builders not to render protected content correctly.
 * UPDATE - Updated Elementor integration to now clearly show which elements are protected by outlining them in red.
 * UPDATE - Added Filter wc_pay_for_post_show_paywall_in_archives to indicate if paywall should show in archives or not, default is true

 = 3.1.4 =
-* HOTFIX - Bug with is_protected protected check returning false in some instances when it should be true.
+* HOTFIX - Bug with is_protected protection check returning false in some instances when it should be true.

 = 3.1.3 =
 * BUG FIX - Fixed PHP notices in error_log for when no products associated with post.